dr-r-kan/SPM_MS/README.md

 ## Overview

 This project addresses a fundamental challenge in EEG microstate analysis: **automatic determination of the optimal number of microstates (K)**.
-We compare multiple Variational Bayes (VB) approaches against classical methods.
+We compare Variational Bayes (VB) Gaussian Mixture Models (VBGMM) using SPM to the traditional method.

 ### Key Innovation: The Elbow in the ELBO